syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 PdfBrush brush = new PdfSolidBrush(Color.Black);
 //Draw the header string in header template element. header.Graphics.DrawString("This is header", font, brush, PointF.Empty);
-//Assign the header element to PdfHeader of Blink settings. blinkConverterSettings.PdfHeader = header;
+//Assign the header element to PdfHeader of Blink converter settings. blinkConverterSettings.PdfHeader = header;
 //Create PDF page template element for footer with bounds.
 PdfPageTemplateElement footer = new PdfPageTemplateElement(new RectangleF(0, 0, blinkConverterSettings.PdfPageSize.Width, 50));
 //Draw the footer string in footer template element. footer.Graphics.DrawString("This is footer", font, brush, PointF.Empty);
-//Assign the footer element to PdfFooter of Blink settings. blinkConverterSettings.PdfFooter = footer;
+//Assign the footer element to PdfFooter of Blink converter settings. blinkConverterSettings.PdfFooter = footer;
 //Set Blink viewport size.
 blinkConverterSettings.ViewPortSize = new Size(1024, 0);